AdobeDocs/campaign.en/help/v8/config/security.md

 * Check that each operator has the appropriate access rights
 * Avoid using the admin operator and avoid having too many operators in the admin group

-[!DNL :arrow_upper_right:] Learn more in [Adobe Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/installing-campaign-classic/security-privacy/access-management.html?lang=en#webapp-operator){target="_blank"}
+:arrow_upper_right: Learn more in [Adobe Campaign Classic documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/installing-campaign-classic/security-privacy/access-management.html?lang=en#webapp-operator)

 ## Coding guidelines

 When developing in Adobe Campaign (workflows, Javascript, JSSP, etc.), always follow these guidelines:

-* **Scripting**: try to avoid SQL statements, use parameterized functions instead of string concatenation, avoid SQL injection by adding the SQL functions to use to the allow list.
+* Scripting: try to avoid SQL statements, use parameterized functions instead of string concatenation, avoid SQL injection by adding the SQL functions to use to the allow list.

-* **Secure the data model**: use named rights to limit operator actions, add system filters (sysFilter)
+* Secure the data model: use named rights to limit operator actions, add system filters (sysFilter)

-* **Add captchas in web applications**: add captchas in your public landing pages and subscription pages.
+* Add captchas in web applications: add captchas in your public landing pages and subscription pages.

-[!DNL :arrow_upper_right:] Learn more in [Adobe Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/installing-campaign-classic/security-privacy/scripting-coding-guidelines.html?lang=en#installing-campaign-classic){target="_blank"}
+:arrow_upper_right: Learn more in [Adobe Campaign Classic documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/installing-campaign-classic/security-privacy/scripting-coding-guidelines.html?lang=en#installing-campaign-classic)